R. Daneel Olivaw: Relationship with Elijah Baley

 Daneel is introduced in the book The Caves of Steel, where he is tasked to assist Elijah Baley in the investigation of the murder of his creator, Roj Nemennuh Sarton.
 The book shows Earth's prejudice against robots, explaining why a humanoid robot was assigned to the case.
 Initially Baley is suspicious of Daneel and constructs two separate theories in which the Robot is responsible for the murder.
 The first supposition is that Daneel is in fact Sarton pretending to be a robot; the second supposition is that Daneel lacks the Three Laws.
 After both theories are disproven, Baley begins to feel a friendship with Daneel.
 At the same time, watching Baley gives Daneel a more nuanced view of justice, coming to understand that it is better to convert evil to good than to simply destroy evil.

 Baley meets Daneel again in The Naked Sun, in which he is sent to the Spacer planet Solaria to investigate the murder of Rikaine Delmarre, the husband of Gladia Delmarre.
 The Solarians are not informed of Daneel's robotic nature, as a show of Aurora's superiority in the creation of robots.
 Daneel learns from Baley's methods of investigation in both books, which leads to him playing a larger role in The Naked Sun.

 Daneel also solves a case with Baley in Asimov's short story "Mirror Image".
 This story was written due to popular fan demand for another Baley/Daneel story.
-After it was written, Asimov was told by some fans that they enjoyed it but had hoped for another novel.
+After it was written, Asimov was told by some fans that they enjoyed it, but had hoped for another novel.

 Baley and Daneel's last case together takes place on Aurora in the novel The Robots of Dawn.
-The murder victim is a humanoid robot, R. Jander Panell, who belonged to Gladia Delmarr and is physically similar to Daneel.
+The murder victim is a humanoid robot, R. Jander Panell, who belonged to Gladia Delmarre and is physically similar to Daneel.
 Unknown to the public, Gladia and Jander had a sexual relationship and she secretly regarded the humanoid robot as her husband.

-Baley's and Daneel's friendship grows with each novel, ultimately leading to Daneel being the first of only two robots to ever set foot on a Settler world when Elijah Baley specifically asks to see him on his deathbed (R. Giskard being the second robot, many years later).
+Baley's and Daneel's friendship grows with each novel, ultimately leading to Daneel being the first of only two robots to ever set foot on a Settler world, when Elijah Baley specifically asks to see him on his deathbed (R. Giskard being the second robot, many years later).
 Baley sends Daneel away immediately before dying, as witnessing his death would harm Daneel due to the First Law of Robotics.
 Baley's words to reassure Daneel about his death—explaining to him that he is a "mere thread in the vast tapestry of humanity"—assist Daneel in solidifying the Zeroth Law of Robotics.

 Baley and the experiences Daneel had with him remain important to Daneel even thousands of years later.
 When asked about the now mythic figure of Baley (whose existence is now questioned), Daneel states that he was greater than any myth claimed him to be.